 Half Moon Bay State Beach Park is a beachcomber’s delight with four miles of sandy beach spread over three locations.
+It’s one of our favorite beaches in Half Moon Bay because if its convenient location and nice wide sand.
 This guide for Half Moon Bay beach will help you figure out where to go for a day trip, what to do while there and how to wrangle overnight camping.

 Half Moon Bay State Beach Park FAQ

 Half Moon Bay State Beach Park is one large 4 mile beach with bluffs, dunes and a wide sandy beach.

 The main entrance is at Francis Beach, which is located at the end of Kelly Ave off Highway One, about a half mile from downtown HMB.
 This is where you find the Half Moon Bay State beach campground and visitor center.

 There are also two additional day use areas north of Francis Beach.
 You can find Venice Beach off Highway One at the end of Venice Boulevard.
 And Dunes Beach is at the end of Young Avenue.

 What are the Amenities?